Titas Gas Field

 Titas Gas Field (তিতাস গ্যাসক্ষেত্র) is a natural gas field located in Brahmanbaria, Bangladesh.
-It is the largest gas field in Bangladesh.
-From where, around 300 million cubic feet of gas is being extracted daily.
+The largest gas field in Bangladesh, around 300 million cubic feet of gas is being extracted from it daily.
 It is a subsidiary of Bangladesh Gas Fields Company Limited (BGFCL).
 The geo-structure of the gas field area is dome-shaped, with an area of about 64 square kilometers.

 History

 It was discovered in 1962, and commercially started gas production from April 1968.
 On 20 November 1964, the gas field was established as Titus Gas Transmission and Distribution Company Limited.
 Located in Brahmanbaria, this gas field was discovered by Pakistan Shell Oil Company.
-It will be connected through a transmission pipeline to transport regasified LNG to Chittagong and Bakhrabad.
+It would be connected through a transmission pipeline to transport regassified LNG to Chittagong and Bakhrabad.